fatinnorhisham/Design-Thinking-/README.md

 - Preparing for real-world roles such as **Network Engineer, Security Analyst, or System Administrator** by balancing technical expertise with user-centered thinking.

 ---

-This reflection represents not only the technical journey but also the mindset shift towards **empathetic, practical, and collaborative problem-solving**.